-One of the greatest pieces of advice I have ever received was from a pastor.
-He had been married thirty years, counseled hundreds of couples in marriage counseling, held marriage conferences, and was just a pillar of wisdom.
-He confidently announced that he knew the one way to never have trouble in your marriage.
-In all his years as a pastor and counselor, he had learned this secret, and it was written in the Bible.
-I was very curious and skeptical, but alas it was true.
-It was written in 1 Corinthians 7:8, and I can guarantee that if you follow this one piece of advice, you will never have marriage trouble, for it says, "It is good for them to stay unmarried."
+One of the most significant pieces of advice I have ever received was from a pastor.
+He had been married 30 years, counseled hundreds of couples in marriage counseling, held marriage conferences, and was just a pillar of wisdom.
+He confidently announced that he knew the one way never to have trouble in your marriage, and he found it written in the Bible.
+I was skeptical, but alas, it was true.
+In 1 Corinthians 7:8, you will find this verse.
+I can guarantee that if you follow this one piece of advice, you will never have marriage trouble, for it says, "It is good for them to stay unmarried."

-When I received this advice, I had been married fourteen years, and it was too late, yet I maintain it is the best advice I have heard.
-I say this because it implies an even greater truth: If you are married, there will be trouble.
+When I received this advice, I was married for 14 years, and it was too late, yet I maintain it is the best advice I have heard.
+I say this because it implies an even greater truth: There will be trouble if you are married.
 There will be disagreements, there will be disappointments, and there will be hurt feelings.
 When two people live in a joined space and are so intimately connected, conflict is bound to arise.

 This does not mean that marriage cannot be a huge blessing.
-In fact it is just that!
+It is just that!
 People who are married live longer.
 There must be a reason for that!
 So how can we make it feel like a blessing?
 I cannot guarantee it always will, but following these ten truths from the Bible will help.

-Set a guard over my mouth, O LORD; keep watch over the door of my lips.— Psalm 141:3
+Set a guard over my mouth, O LORD; keep watch over the door of my lips.

 Don't Say Everything That Crosses Your Mind

-Did you know, just because something enters your mind, it does not have to come out of your mouth?
-Seriously, I know it is a novel idea, but we actually don't have to always speak our mind.
+Did you know that just because something enters your mind, it does not have to come out of your mouth?
+I know it is a novel idea, but we don't always have to speak our minds.
 If we hate our husband's shirt, we don't have to tell him.
 If we notice our wife is putting on weight, we don't have to point this out.
-In fact, by guarding our mouth, we actually are keeping peace in our marriage.
+We are keeping peace in our marriage by guarding our mouths.

-That's not to say, you can't tell your spouse these things.
-There is a time and place to point out the things that really irritate you about your spouse.
-If you feel you need to discuss something with them, by all means, talk to them about it, but choose your words well, and use wisdom in your timing.
+That's not to say that you can't tell your spouse these things.
+There is a time and place to point out the things that irritate you about your spouse.
+If you feel you need to discuss something with them, by all means, talk to them about it, but choose your words well and use wisdom in your timing.

-The heart of the righteous weighs its answers, but the mouth of the wicked gushes evil.— Proverbs 15:28
+The heart of the righteous weighs its answers, but the mouth of the wicked gushes evil.

 When You Are Angry, Pause Before You Speak